FirstLegoLeague/displaySystem/readme.md

 All api functions are automatically exposed as mhub topics.
 For example, where we used `displaySystem.modules.clock.show()` via the command line before, we can now do the same via websockets:

-    mclient -n overlay -t clock:show
+    mhub-client -n overlay -t clock:show

-When data needs to be added, for example when arming the clock via `displaySystem.modules.clock.arm(30)`, we need to add a data segment to the `mclient` message:
+When data needs to be added, for example when arming the clock via `displaySystem.modules.clock.arm(30)`, we need to add a data segment to the `mhub-client` message:

-    mclient -n overlay -t clock:arm -d '{"countdown":30}'
+    mhub-client -n overlay -t clock:arm -d '{"countdown":30}'

 ### Adding a twitter feed to your display